 Councils are responsible for looking at the causes of surface water flooding and ways to minimise and manage the impact.
 They do this through a Surface Water Management Plan (SWMP).
 The requirements for SWMPs are set out in the Floods and Water Management Act 2010.

 In Barnsley, there are no areas that match the criteria in the Act.
 Some areas are affected by surface water flooding; these are shown in the Preliminary Flood Risk Assessment - appendix 2 annex 1.
 We've put flood risk measures in place to manage the effects in these areas.

 When we come across a new water problem we find ways to manage and reduce the impact of flooding.

-Check the government's 'floods destroy campaign' website for more information.
+Check the government's flood warning information service for more information.